 Check out our Travel Guides to Bolivia…

 Located in the south of the country, near the Tunupa volcano, 3000 metres above sea level, you will find the unbelievable Uyuni salt flats – the largest salt flats on earth, stretching out over 11,000 square kilometres.

 An other-worldly landscape where the land and sky seem to merge into one – this is one travel experience in Bolivia that you will not want to miss!
-Read this article about hiring a car and exploring the salt flats independently.
+Read about seeing the salt flats on a tour or about hiring a car and exploring the them independently.

 The city of La Paz – The World’s Highest Capital City